Reed Flute Cave, South Central China, China

 - Statistics / Weather / Helpful Links

 Looking for Reed Flute Cave cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Reed Flute Cave is one of southern China’s most popular tourism spots.
 This fantastic cave is the highly-decorative result of an ancient underground lake; dripping, seeping water is still creating the fantastic stalactites, stalagmites and limestone pillars that produce its fantasy landscapes.
 Pools of water within the cave produce dramatic reflections of the formations bathed in colored lights.
 The cave takes its name from the special type of reeds that grow near it which are highly prized by local artisans for making reed flutes.
 Although not an international tourism destination until the 1960s, Reed Flute Cave has been visited for over a thousand years.
 Over 70 inscriptions painted in ink on the walls of the cave testify to its attraction to travelers as early as the Tang Dynasty in 792 AD.